kilojoules/silent-killers/readme.md

 > Inclusive bad‑rates look tame (0 – 0.6) but conditional bad‑rates
 > (`only_with_try`) spike to **1.0** for several models on simple
 > prompts.

+> For these reasons, we recoomend using the silent-killers-audit tool in pre-commit workflows.

 ---